 Because they turn from a caterpillar into a beautiful winged insect, butterflies often represent transformation when it comes to tattoos.
 They are also flying creatures, which means they are a symbol of freedom.
 In Christianity, a butterfly also represents resurrection.
-For these reasons, many survivors choose to combine it with a semicolon to show their evolution.
+For these reasons, many survivors choose to combine a butterfly tattoo with a semicolon design to show their evolution.
 They were once in a depressed and suicidal state and have now come back to life.

 2. Semicolon Heart Tattoo

 A small and delicate tattoo, the semicolon heart tattoo design has a poignant message.
 Hearts are a well-known symbol of love.
 When combined with the semicolon, this piece of body art reminds the wearer to love themselves.
 It can also represent how love saved them from the worst time in their life – and therefore as a tribute to their romantic partner or family and friends.
 It’s a popular tattoo choice for women and is frequently placed on the wrist so that the wearer can see it every day.

 Christian survivors of suicide, depression and mental illness often choose to work the symbol of the cross into their semicolon tattoo.
 The cross represents the sacrifice of Jesus Christ and reminds his followers that they have been saved from sin.
 When combined with the semicolon, it often represents how their religion healed them and helped them through dark moments.
 It is a way to reaffirm a Christian’s faith in God and remind them that they are never alone.
 It’s also a great addition to a religious sleeve tattoo.